leonklingele/securetemp/README.md

 [![Build Status](https://travis-ci.org/leonklingele/securetemp.svg?branch=master)](https://travis-ci.org/leonklingele/securetemp)

-This library can be used to create temporary directories and files inside RAM.
+This CLI app and library can be used to create temporary directories and files inside RAM.
-This is useful if you temporarily need a file to store sensitive data in it.
+This is useful if you temporarily need a file to store sensitive data in.

 ## tl;dr